credo-ai/credoai_lens/docs/index.rst

 tools developed in industry and academia.
 It is also extensible, and can accommodate your own assessment pipeline as custom modules.

-Lens allows you to assess your AI artifacts with respect to:
+Lens allows you to assess your AI systems with respect to:

 * Performance
 * Fairness
 * Security
 * Privacy